joseph-a-levine/authoring/_older/november_2022.md

 {% maincolumn "assets/img/jazzjapan.jfif" "" %}

+## Two campy albums

+I wrote this subheading before I knew what I meant by camp, and now I'm trapped.
 How can instrumental music be camp?
 Sontag's extensional list{% sidenote "zulei" "Beginning with *Zuleika Dobson*, which is the book I've most often tried and failed to write about in the past year." %} contains both *Swan Lake* and Bellini's operas{% sidenote "lupela" "Plus the Cuban singer La Lupe, but that cannot be a claim about " %}

 Here is a claim about a sensibility, as Sontag called it, tho I would prefer "disposition": funk is the campiest genre of instrumental music.
 Here I point to two recent and two old examples.
 First, Pridjevi's 2021 album Drugi Korijen.
 Second, dnacefloor dervish